tlevine/dada.pink/operations.rst

 Public
     These data are free for anyone to see.

 Any piece of data will fall into exactly one of these groups.
-Also, all data should be in at least two places.

 Physical, locked and numb data should be encrypted.
 Public data should not be encrypted.

 Computers